m3tac0de/home-assistant-sofabaton-x1s/docs/command_payloads.md

   is editable.
 - `trailer_hex` is not intended as a user-facing setting.
 - Raw-only payloads should not be hand-converted into made-up decoded blocks.
-- The built-in **Edit** section in the Backup tab does not edit payload fields;
-  it only renames the hub, devices, and activities.

 ## Related docs